Are American Missionaries Still Relevant Overseas?

 Co-Workers

-In reality, there will never be enough Missionaries in our world.
+In reality, there will never be enough missionaries in our world.

 As Jesus stated in Matthew 9:37: